onera/Cassiopee/docs/developers/Git/UsingGit.md

 meld $CASSIOPEE
 ```

-2. From the list of files that are modified, add them using
+2. You can then add files and/or folders
 ```sh
 git add <file1> <file2> <folder1> <file3>
 ```

-or add all modified files:
+or add all modified files/folders to your future commit:
 ```sh
 git add -u
 ```

-You can then commit to your local repo as:
+You are now ready to commit to your local repo - provide a meaningful description of the changes:
 ```sh
 git commit -m "Module name: message"
 ```